cap-js/docs/plugins/index.md

 ![Screenshot showing the Attachments Table in a fiori app](assets/index/sdm-table.png)

-It also provides a CAP-level, easy-to-use integration of the [SAP Document Management Service](https://help.sap.com/docs/document-management-service).

 Features:

 - Pre-defined type `Attachment` to use in entity definitions
-- Automatic handling of all upload,download,delete and rename operations
+- Automatic handling of all upload, download, delete and rename operations
-- SAP Document Management Service has inbuilt virus scanning feature.
+- Automatic virus scanning of files before storing.
-- (Automatic) Fiori Annotations for Upload Controls
-- Streaming and piping to avoid memory overloads

-Outlook:

-- Multitenancy intrinsically handled by the plugin

 Available for: